wvictor14/Victor-Yuan-UBC-thesis/notes-on-bookdown.md

 ### Table width and length

 - Figure caption titles are by default not full-width.
-To make figure captions full-width, add to the YAML of man_script.Rmd:
+To make figure captions full-width, add to the YAML of main_script.Rmd:

 ```
 header-includes: